forscht/ddrive/README.md

                                                                         [string]
   -T, --token      Discord bot/user token                    [string] [required] -C, --channelId  Text channel id where data will be stored [string] [required]
-      --config     Path to JSON config file
+      --timeout    Time in ms before upload request to discord server will be aborted.
+Increase it if you have slow internet       [number] --chunkSize  Size of chunk (part) to be uploaded to discord in bytes.
+Max 8MB for bot token and 500MB for nitro user token     [number] --config     Path to JSON config file
 ```